ipython/ipyparallel/docs/source/tutorial/intro.md

 In [2]: c = ipp.Client('/path/to/my/ipcontroller-client.json', sshserver='me@myhub.example.com')
 ```

-Where 'myhub.example.com' is the url or IP address of the machine on
+Where 'myhub.example.com' is the url or hostname of the machine on
 which the Hub process is running (or another machine that has direct access to the Hub's ports).

 The SSH server may already be specified in ipcontroller-client.json, if the controller was